iDarkAxe/iDarkAxe/README.md

 # 💫 About Me #

-🌱 I’m currently learning advanced C at 42 Lyon
+🌱 I’m currently learning advanced C, C++ and Rust at 42 Lyon
 💬 Ask me about my repositories
-⚡ Fun fact: I waited 3 years to start using GitHub
+⚡ All my repositories are documented as much as I can

 ---